Advice and help is offered by the following institutions:

 - ESG and KSG: Protestant (ESG) and Catholoc (KSG) Student Community (only in German!)

-- EUF: The Erasmus Ulm + Friends comprises former exchange students, organizing activities and events for all exchange students
+- EUF: German and international students form Erasmus Ulm + Friends They organise activities and events for exchange and other interested students.

-Family Service of the Ulm University (Familienservice der Universität Ulm - only in German!)
+Family Service of Ulm University (Familienservice der Universität Ulm - only in German!)

 - Advice about job or study with children